Skip to content

 Arithmetic state machine

-The Arithmetic State Machine is a secondary state machine that also has an executor (the Arithmetic SM Executor) and an internal Arithmetic program (a set of verification rules written in the PIL language).
-The Arithmetic SM Executor is available in two languages: Javascript and C/C++.
+The Arithmetic state machine is a secondary state machine that also has an executor (the Arithmetic SM executor) and an internal Arithmetic program (a set of verification rules written in the PIL language).
+The Arithmetic SM executor is available in two languages: Javascript and C/C++.

-It is one of the six secondary state machines receiving instructions from the Main SM Executor.
+It is one of the six secondary state machines receiving instructions from the Main SM executor.
 The main purpose of the Arithmetic SM is to carry out elliptic curve arithmetic operations, such as Point Addition and Point Doubling as well as performing 256-bit operations like addition, product or division.

 Standard elliptic curve arithmetic